CreativeAlloy/eleventy-netlify-boilerplate/posts/2026-05-01-critical-thinking-fundamentals-conditional-reasoning.md

 2. **Minor Premise:** Sufian is a citizen of Israel ($P$ is true).
 3. **Conclusion:** Therefore, Sufian has the right to vote in Israel ($Q$ is true).

-In syllogisms where the antecedent and the consequent exist in an equivalent (biconditional) relationship like this, the axiom does not apply because Israeli citizenship is objectively the only legal pathway to gain the right to vote in Israel, as it is in most jurisdictions worldwide. **Not-P strictly leads to Not-Q in Biconditional Syllogisms.** Consequently, this line of reasoning would **not** represent the logical fallacy of affirming the antecedent.
+In syllogisms where the antecedent and the consequent exist in an equivalent (biconditional) relationship like this, the axiom does not apply because Israeli citizenship is objectively the only legal pathway to gain the right to vote in Israel, as it is in most jurisdictions worldwide. **Not-P strictly leads to Not-Q in Biconditional Syllogisms.** Consequently, this line of reasoning would **not** represent the logical fallacy of denying the antecedent.

 If you are really astute, you must have noticed that **Modus Ponens** can represent a line of reasoning very similar to categorical syllogisms to reach a particular conclusion.
 If you were to use categorization:
 1. **Major Premise:** All citizens of Israel have the right to vote.